How to Plan a Road Trip?

 How to plan a road trip to have a stress-free and fabulous adventure?
-It is essential to plan your road trip carefully, especially now in difficult post-pandemic times when travel prices are higher.
+Planning your road trip carefully is essential, especially when travel prices are higher.
 We have been organizing shorter and longer road trips for many years.
 We love road trip adventures and the feeling of freedom and joy to make dreams come true.
 Our longest road trip from Alaska to Florida took us over 8 months when we did over 26 000 miles.
-As experienced road trippers and we share practical tips and tricks with you and the most essential knowledge on how to plan an epic road trip through the USA.This article may contain affiliate / compensated links.
+As experienced road trippers, we share practical tips and tricks with you and the most essential knowledge on planning an epic road trip through the USA.This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 You can do a road trip or a successful road trip.
 A successful road trip that gives you many amazing memories is possible only if you plan your road trip.
 Road trips might seem like spontaneous getaways, but for sure is worth planning the route, budget, packing list, accommodations, and places for visiting along the road.

-In this article, we focus on the United States road trips.
-However, most of our tips will apply no matter where you are planning a road trip.
+In this article, we focus on United States road trips.
+However, most of our tips will apply no matter where you plan a road trip.

 - What are the best road trip planner tools and apps?